 There are also the higher priced Executive rooms which, while actually smaller than the normal rooms, do usually include complimentary breakfast plus access to the Executive business lounge which is located on the tenth floor where you can enjoy complimentary pre-dinner drinks, and canapés.
 Access to the lounge is usually granted around 11am for new guests so if you are dis-embarking at Darwin this is an option to consider.

-Doubletree by Hilton Darwin Esplanade and Doubletree by Hilton Darwin
+Doubletree by Hilton Darwin Esplanade and Hilton Garden Inn

-I imagine it greatly irritates coach and taxi drivers in Darwin that there are two Doubletree by Hilton hotels in Darwin.
-There is so much confusion that both hotels have prominent signs in their lobbies empathising which specific Doubletree by Hilton they are.
-But don’t worry if you end up at the wrong one – they are next door to each other!
+It used to really irritate coach and taxi drivers in Darwin that there were two Doubletree by Hilton hotels in Darwin.
+There was so much confusion that both hotels had prominent signs in their lobbies empathising which specific Doubletree by Hilton they were.
+But it didn’t matter too much if you ended up at the wrong one – the two hotels are next door to each other!

 I like the Esplanade in Darwin.
 Surprisingly there are virtually no shops, restaurants or bars on the Esplanade; so at night it is almost tranquil.
 But you are just a 5 minute walk away from all the bustle and noise of Mitchell Street so arguably you have the best of both worlds.